DUPLICATE MEDICINE DETECTION

 What is duplicate medicine detection?

-Duplicate detection is a mojApteczka feature that checks whether a medicine you are scanning already exists in your cabinet.
-If it finds a match, it asks whether you want to restock the existing entry or add a new one — for example, if the new package has a different expiry date.
+Duplicate detection is a mojApteczka feature that checks whether a medicine you are scanning already exists in your home medicine cabinet.
+If it finds a matching entry, it asks whether you want to update the existing stock or add a new entry — for example, if the new pack has a different expiry date.

 How does the app recognise a duplicate?